Running Addiction: 7 Signs You Are Addicted To Running

 #4: Poor Emotional and Mental Health

-Individuals who are addicted to running may experience anxiety or restlessness when they are unable to run or stick to their running routine.
+Individuals who are addicted to running may experience withdrawal symptoms such as anxiety or restlessness when they are unable to run or stick to their running routine.

 Yes, many people like to stick to a routine, but temporarily altering a routine or skipping a run should not cause severe mental or physical discomfort.

-Research suggests that individuals with exercise addiction may be at a higher risk for developing other types of addictions, such as substance use disorders.
+Research suggests that individuals with exercise addiction may be at high risk for developing other types of addictions, such as substance use disorders.

 Some people are genetically predisposed to addiction, and one type of addiction can open the doorway to spiral into others.

-If you start to feel like running is addictive for you, then you should try to switch up your cardio and exercise routine so you do not become too dependent on any one type of exercise.
+If you start to feel like you may be addicted to running, you should try to switch up your cardio and exercise routine so you do not become too dependent on any one type of exercise.

 #5: Unbalanced Running Routine